orientechnologies/orientdb-docs/Distributed-Configuration.md

 Since multicast is disabled on most of the Cloud stacks, you have to change the **config/hazelcast.xml** configuration file based on the Cloud used.

 ##### Amazon EC2
 OrientDB supports natively [Amazon EC2](http://aws.amazon.com/ec2/) through the Hazelcast's Amazon discovery plugin.
-In order to use it include also the **hazelcast-cloud.jar** library under the **lib/** directory.
+In order to use it include also the **hazelcast-aws.jar** library under the **lib/** directory.

 ```xml
 <hazelcast>